scriptingislife/dd-cycling-club/README.md

 }
 ```

+4. Invoke the functions manually or wait for them to run.
+Functions are invoked on schedules defined in the SAM template.

 ## To do
 - [ ] SSM Parameter defined in SAM
 - [ ] S3 `oauth.json` object defined in SAM